Set Theory in the Foundation of Math; Internal Classes and External Sets: Purging the tricksome objects.

-\section{Purging the Tricksome Objects}
+\section{Purging the tricksome objects.}

-Making explicit the internal to math (defined by formulas) and external (parameters based) aspects of math objects clarifies their nature, allows a better focus on issues brought by these different (albeit with many similarities) sources. ``Pure" classes defined by parameter-free ST formulas $F(n)$ are specific but tricksome.
+Making explicit the internal-to-math (formula-defined) and external (parameter-based) aspects\\ of math objects clarifies their nature, allows a better focus on issues brought by these similar but different sources.
+Pure classes are specific but tricksome.
 Treated carelessly they easily bring paradoxes.
-They will not be quantified or put in unlimited definable collections: that would only extend the language of allowed formulas.
+They will not be quantified or put in definable collections with no rank limits: that would only extend the language of allowed formulas.

+Quantifiable variables range over "proper" sets: the external data.
+No reason to expect any self-referential issues from them.
+Such issues arise from math properties on variables ranging over objects themselves defined by properties.
+This need not be the case with variables covering only external objects, unrelated to math properties.
+Externals may be chaotic, but not really tricksome.

-Proper sets are external data which math handles without specifying internally.
-Sets constitute the domain of ST variables.
-They can be put in collections based on properties and relations with other sets.
-This forms ``mixed" classes, specified by ST formulas with some free variables taken for data parameters.
-Data may be chaotic, but ``simpleminded\q, playing no self-referential tricks.
+Those sets can be put in collections based on properties and relations with other sets.
+This forms general math objects: spaces, specified by Set Theory formulas with some free variables taken for external parameters.
+They carry both tricks and chaos.
+But tricks are based only on single formulas.

-General math objects -- mixed classes -- carry both tricks and chaos.
-But their tricks are limited to those of a single formula.
-Distinguishing sets from pure classes allows another radical insight: Even with infinite complexity, external objects $\a{\in}\,\W\edf\{0,1\}^\N$ can have only finite dependence on pure sequences $\Psi$.
-Complexity theory (see sec.~\ref{ki} for some background) allows to formalize that as having finite (small, really) mutual Kolmogorov Information $\I(\a:\Psi){<}\infty$.
-Note, recursive and random transformations can only add finite information about a given (e.g., by a formula) sequence.

-\cite {fi} discusses the validity of this Independence Postulate (\IP) for external data.
-(Besides, it is redundant for math objects $F_p$ to duplicate formula-defined information in external parameters $p$.)
-Mixed math objects would not encroach on infinite hierarchies.
-They reduce to a pair of sequences: one in $\Delta^0_*\edf\cup_n\Delta^0_n$ and another that carries no information about pure classes.
-This gives a way to handle infinitely complex sets, but reduce their quantifiers to those on {\bf integers}.
-All with no seeming need to change anything in math papers, only reinterpret some formalities.\footnote {Some statements can be a meta-theorem: a family with formula parameter $F$, as done now by Category Theorists.}

-By \IP, sequences can double as both pure classes and sets only if computable.
-So, {\IP} conflicts with Replacement axioms (RA) for sets.
-(For classes, RA are merely definitions.)
-Thus I restrict~RA axioms to just one: Classes $s$ with ${\in}(s)$ \trm {computably enumerable (c.e.)} from a set are sets.
-Instead the Foundation axiom becomes a family (like Induction axioms): one for each class of ordinals.
+Using information from formulas themselves in their parameters is redundant and would not increase the expressive power of the formulas.
+Besides, how could external parameters acquire infinite uncomputable information about formula-defined classes?\\ Yet, seeing no need, or no realistic mechanism for such relations is not the same as ruling them out.\\ Here the algorithmic information theory comes to the rescue.
+(See sec.~\ref{ki} for some background.)
+With sets clearly distinguished from pure classes it allows a radical insight.